qawery-just-sad/Surftimer-Official/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Suggestion Request
+name: Feature request
-about: Request a Suggestion to help us moving forwards
+about: Suggest an idea for this project
-title: "[Suggestion]"
+title: "[ENHANCEMENT]"
-labels: enhancement
+labels: enhancement, p-LOW
 ---

 **Is your feature request related to a problem?
 Please describe.**